paulonteri/DataVisualizationCourse/README.md

 - Seaborn and Regression Plots

 **Maps and Visualizing Geospatial Data**
-- An ntroduction to Folium
+- An introduction to Folium
 - Maps with Markers
 - Choropleth Maps